 Warning: If you don’t know where gelatin comes from you may want to turn back now before it’s too late!
 If you’re brave and love your dog, read on, furfriends!
 Bone broth is a healthy homemade treat for dogs (and humans, if you’re keen).
-Taking it a step further, here’s how to make healthy homemade gummies for dogs completely from scratch using bones.
-Since quality store bought gelatin shares many of the benefits, I’ve also included a (much quicker!) shortcut for making gummy dog treats.
+Taking it a step further, you can use the same techniques to make gummies from scratch.
+Here’s how to make healthy homemade gummies for dogs completely from scratch using bones.
+Plus, since quality store bought gelatin shares many of the benefits, I’ve also included a (much quicker!) shortcut for making gummy dog treats.

 Gelatin is Made from WHAT?!?